hannesm/platform-blog/Signing-the-opam-repository.md

 ## Some more detailed scenarios

 ### `opam init` and `update` scenario

-On `init`, the client would clone the repository, validate the `signed` tag according to the current keyset.
+On `init`, the client clones the repository and get and validate the `signed` tag according to the current keyset (which must be rooted in the preserved keys (either shipped with opam itself or on disk from a previous run).
 If all goes well, the repository is used.

 Then all files' signatures are checked following the trust chains, and copied to the internal repository mirror opam will be using (`~/.opam/repo/<name>`).
 When